Fujifilm Instax Mini Evo review: instant film meets digital camera convenience

 (Image credit: Gavin Stoker/Digital Camera World)

-As well as an image capture device, the Fujifilm Instax Mini Evo can also act as a standalone mini printer, connectable to our smartphones via Bluetooth, meaning that photos transmitted from our phone’s camera roll can be output as hard copies.
-It also means that shots can be transferred the other way from the Mini Evo to our smartphone for sharing on social media or with friends and family.
+As well as an image capture device, the Evo can also act as a standalone portable printer, connectable to smartphones via Bluetooth, meaning that photos transmitted from your camera roll can be output as hard copies.
+It also means that shots can be transferred the other way, from the Evo to a smartphone, for sharing on social media or with friends and family.
 Truly its maker seems to be attempting to cover all bases and user requests with this one.

 Fujifilm Instax Mini Evo review